lauslim12-old/IF670_Crossmobile/README.md

 ```

 For lab module 10, you have to set up XAMPP / PHP MySQL webserver and use the `api` project.
 Ensure that the name of the database, username, and password are correct.

+For lab module 11 and 12, I have already used my Firebase instance for both of them.
+Feel free to use them (if I have not deleted them).

 ## Native-Compilation